-What could our city skyline’s look like in the future?
+What could our cities look like in the future?

-Using digital 3D software, the development pipeline for Melbourne, Sydney and Brisbane have been visualised.
+Using digital 3D software, the development pipeline for Melbourne, Sydney, Brisbane, Perth, Adelaide and Canberra have been visualised.
 Each model illustrates predications for the cities future skylines addressing the Office, Residential and Hotels/ Student Accommodation sectors.

 Melbourne is in the midst of a construction boom fuelled by corporate expansion and population growth.
 The city is expected to increase by over 100,000 people per year for the next 30 years and could become Australia’s largest city by 2031.